PioneeringTechLab/laravel-sudo/README.md

 ### Enforcing Sudo Mode

-**NOTE**: Please do not protect routes with a `GET` method using the `sudo` middleware as the request is re-sent using the original HTTP method and data (and hence the password would become part of the URL in a `GET` submission).
-Use some kind of role authorization check or policy on `GET` routes instead.

 In order to enforce "sudo mode" you would need to protect a set of routes with both the `auth` and `sudo` middleware as shown here:

 ```